terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

    :header-rows: 1
    :widths: 10 90

-   * - S.No.
+   * - Sr. No.
      - Description
    * - | (1)
      - | Implement Service by assigning a person for each use-case.
        | If there is no specific reason, it is desirable that Controller must also be created for each use-case and must be developed by the same developer who created the Service class.
    * - | (2)
      - | Implement SharedService if there is shared logic between multiple business logics.
-       | In the above figure, different person is assigned as the incharge.
+       | In the above figure, different person is assigned as the in-charge.
 However, he may be the same person as (1) depending per the project structure.

  .. note::